 - David Greenspan

-David is a member of the board of directors of the Success Academy Charter Schools and was a founding member of the board of trustees of Success Academy Harlem 4.
-He is a founding board member of the Josh Waitzkin Learning Foundation (JWF).
+He is a past member of the board of directors of the Success Academy Charter Schools and was a founding member of the board of trustees of Success Academy Harlem 4.
+He is a founding board member of the Josh Waitzkin (JW) Foundation.

 - John Kim